steelcityamir/sts-proxy/README.md

 - Description: This is the username for proxy authentication.
 - Default: `vendor`

-You can replace the default value with a username of your choice.

 ### Vendor Password

 `vendor.password=${VENDOR_PASSWORD:{bcrypt}$2a$10$dXJ3SW6G7P50lGmMkkmwe.20cQQubK3.HZWzG3YB1tlRy.fqvM/BG}`
 - Description: The bcrypt hash of the password used for proxy authentication.
 - Default: The hash corresponds to the password `password`.

+> [!TIP]
-Security Note: It is highly recommended to change the default password.
+> It is highly recommended to change the default password.
 Use a bcrypt generator to create a new hash.

 ## 🔒 Security Considerations for Production